magicleap/developer-portal-docs/docs/guides/unity/input/head-tracking/tracking-loss-events.md

 /// </summary>
 public class TrackingEvents : MonoBehaviour
 {
-    //Called when the headset tracking changes from 6Dof to 3Dof public TrackingModeEvent OnTrackingModeChanged;
+    //Called when the headset tracking mode changes. public TrackingModeEvent OnTrackingModeChanged;
     //Called when the user loses localization in their environment public MapStateEvent OnMapStateChanged;
     //Cached version of the headset device
     private InputDevice _headsetDevice;
+    //The previously polled TrackingStatus
+    private InputSubsystem.Extensions.MLHeadTracking.HeadTrackingStatus _currentTrackingStatus;
-    //The previously polled TrackingMode
+    //The previously polled TrackingError (if any)
-    private InputSubsystem.Extensions.MLHeadTracking.TrackingMode _currentTrackingState;
+    private InputSubsystem.Extensions.MLHeadTracking.TrackingErrorFlag _currentTrackingError;
     //The previously polled mapping event, stored as an int due to a limitation in SDK v0.51.0. private int _currentMapEvent;